REVRBE/imgui-cheat-loader/README.md

 <h2>Usage</h2>
 https://github.com/noteffex/ImGui-Loader-Base

-Basicly this repo, but I've added XenForo authentication and changed the design.
+Basicly this repo, but I've added XenForo authentication which check the user/pass from server-side and returns rank on succesful login e.g. Admin/VIP/other rank name from XenForo.
+This essentially is made for authenticating subscriptions by checking the rank of the forum-user.
+If the correct rank is returned, then access to load cheat is given.

 It works with default installation of XenForo.